xueuee/FED2024Assg1_P04_S10267391/README.md

 - Try to submit the form with all inputs valid and verify that a success message appears.

 (In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.)

-(You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.)
+(Mention any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.)

-## Credits
+## Credits (WIP)
 ### Content
 - Text and all information used for the entire website was taken from ...